MicrosoftDocs/windowsserverdocs/EssentialsDocs/manage/Manage-Server-Folders-in-Windows-Server-Essentials.md

 5. Follow the instructions to complete the wizard.

 ##  <a name="BKMK_9"></a> Add a missing server folder
- When the server detects that a pre-defined server folderâ€”Company, Users, Client Computer Backups, File History Backup, or Folder Redirectionâ€”is no longer shared (for some reason or another), an alert is generated to guide the user to resolve this issue.
+ When the server detects that a pre-defined server folder”Company, Users, Client Computer Backups, File History Backup, or Folder Redirection”is no longer shared (for some reason or another), an alert is generated to guide the user to resolve this issue.
 It is recommended that you try and restore the folder from server backup.
 However, if the server has not been backed up, select the missing folder and then click **Recreate the missing folder** to reconfigure the location of the server folder.

 > [!NOTE]
->  Only pre-defined foldersâ€”Company, Users, Client Computer Backups, File History Backup, or Folder Redirectionâ€”can be recreated.
+>  Only pre-defined folders”Company, Users, Client Computer Backups, File History Backup, or Folder Redirection”can be recreated.
 User-created server folders and media server folders cannot be recreated.

  After you restore or recreate the missing folder, it should no longer be listed as **Missing**.

- For information about restoring files from server backups, see the section â€œLearn more about restoring files and foldersï¿½? in the topic [Manage Backup and Restore](Manage-Backup-and-Restore-in-Windows-Server-Essentials.md).
+ For information about restoring files from server backups, see the section Learn more about restoring files and folders in the topic [Manage Backup and Restore](Manage-Backup-and-Restore-in-Windows-Server-Essentials.md).

 ##  <a name="BKMK_11"></a> Understand shared folders
  There are several different ways that you can access your shared folders on Windows Server Essentials from a device that is connected to the server.
 For more information, see the topic [Use Shared Folders](../use/Use-Shared-Folders-in-Windows-Server-Essentials.md).